 , free in the knowledge that, absent malice

-— if the newspaper can show that what they reported is factually true, it's pretty much the end of the trial.
+— if the newspaper can show that what they reported is factually true, or even that it reasonably believed what they printed was true at the time they printed it, it's pretty much the end of the trial.
 This standard (which is referred to as actual malice

 A Florida law made it a crime to report the name of an alleged rape victim.
 A newpaper got the name of the victim from court records that the court failed to keep sealed.
 They reported it, and were prosecuted for violating the law.
 The U.S. Supreme Court held that law to be unconstitutional.
 Florida Star v.
 B.J.F.

 , 491 U.S. 524 (1989).

 There are a few exceptions for "national security

 " issues, in that basically it's illegal to 'out' a hidden CIA agent; this was the case of the "Valerie Plame" scandal in the 2000s.
 The theory behind this is that the First Amendment states that the freedom of the press cannot be abridged

 , i.e. reduced; since information relating to "national security" can put lives at risk if made public, and the interest of the press in revealing that information conflicts with the interests of the people whose lives are put at risk in keeping their lives, the press never had the right to reveal that information in the first place (at least, this is the theory).note